 - Heat two large frying pans over medium-high heat.

-- In one pan, add ground meat and break it up into small pieces.
-Continue to cook until all of the liquid evaporates and the meat is browned.
+- In one pan, add the ground pork and break it up into small pieces.
+Continue to stir fry and cook the meat until all of the liquid evaporates and the meat is cooked through.

-- Add garlic and red pepper to the meat and continue to stir fry.
+- Add garlic and red pepper to the meat and continue to stir fry for about 2 minutes.

 - Once the peppers and garlic are cooking away, add the oil to the second frying pan.
 Swirl to coat the bottom and crack the eggs into the pan.
-Cover the pan.
+Season the eggs with salt and pepper as desired and cover the pan.

 - To the meat and peppers, add the sauce and basil.
 Continue to stir fry a couple more minutes, or until the eggs are cooked to your liking.